simvue-io/docs/docs/tutorial_advanced/tracking-results.md

 ## Adding Alerts
 Now that we have metrics which are monitoring the temperatures of certain points along the bar, we can set up alerts which automatically stop the simulation if certain conditions have been breached. for example, let's say that instead of the rod being a fixed temperature at both ends, the temperature of both ends begins at zero, but one end has a temperature which increases linearly with time as the simulation progresses.

-Now imagine that we have a system where we cannot allow the temperature at the centre of the bar to exceed 600 degrees, as if it does the material will become too weak and the bar will begin to collapse in the middle.
+Now imagine that we have a system where we cannot allow the temperature at the centre of the bar to exceed 600 degrees, this being the point where the material will become too weak and the bar will begin to collapse in the middle.
 For this system, we can add an alert based on the metric for the temperature at the centre of the bar, `x=3`.

 Firstly, lets update our MOOSE input file so that we have a few more data points to play with.
 In the executioner block, change the time step to be `0.5` and the end time to be `100`:
 ```